NW4W '25

 In Practice.

-“Reflections” emerged at the nudge of this friend, at the desire to seek answers for myself, and at the walls formed by circumstance.
-My reflective dance work and desire to learn by listening to others forms this writing practice; offering a choice of how the artist's message translates into writing by fact checking what is said.
-At a bigger scale, offering the public a deeper relation to a work before, during, or post performance.
+“Reflections” emerged at the nudge of this friend, from the desire to seek answers for myself, and from the walls formed by circumstance.
+My reflective dance work and desire to learn by listening to others formed this writing practice—offering a choice in how the artist's message translates into writing by fact-checking what is said.
+On a larger scale, it offers the public a deeper relation to a work before, during, or post performance.
 Independently I reached 3 artists, 4 sought me out and 2 of those offered compensation.
 A total of 17 writings were made during 2024.
 All different just like the artists themselves.
 I found it impossible for my own voice to not exist at times.
-Whether in my inquiries, misunderstanding, or inspiration.
-Sometimes scheduling and extra layers of being a stage or production manager became difficult to ignore in relation to when the softness and deepness of reflecting occurred.
-I saw my own timelines at conflict with artists at times.
-I learned and am still learning to slow down, to listen harder, and be present honestly.
+Whether in my inquiries, misunderstandings, or inspiration.
+Sometimes, scheduling and extra layers of being a stage or production manager became difficult to ignore in relation to when the softness and deepness of reflecting occurred.
+I saw my own timelines at odds with artists at times.
+I learned—and am still learning—to slow down, to listen harder, and be present honestly.

 With Red Eye.